actionschnitzel/PiGro-Aid-/README.md

 ---
 # :dart: Next Update / To-Do

+#### Roadmap for Version 9:

+#### Playing around with colors and backgrounds was cool and stuff but after almost three years I want PiGro to feel more like an OS built-in tool.
+But the base remains as it is.

 - [ ] Restore Default Panel
 - [ ] Restart DE & WM